isomerpages/moe-bukitpanjangpri/_about-us/Our Beliefs.md

 title: Our Beliefs
 permalink: /about-us/our-beliefs/
 description: ""
+variant: markdown
 ---
 ## Vision
 Future Leaders, Concerned Citizens

-Every learner an adaptable and compassionate leader who is grounded in school values and has the heart to serve others
+Every learner an adaptable and empathetic leader who is grounded in school values and has the heart to serve others

 ---------------------------
 ## Mission